rb1618/rb1618.github.com/README.md

 # Serious Data Engineering/ML stuff

 ### (A lot more coming up!)

 I wrote a [small article](https://github.com/EruditeStranger/Spark_Docker/tree/main) on Spark once for work to explain to my teammates, including what allows it to work well with huge amounts of data

 I created a cool pipeline that could dynamically create Neo4j graphs from data in Signals Electronic Lab Notebooks.
 [Here](https://github.com/EruditeStranger/KNIME_Neo4j_UPL/blob/main/README.md) are some details

+I currently volunteer as an ML Research Collaborator at a stealth startup, helping develop novel techniques for assisting with data engineering and ML to aid cancer and drug discovery research.
+Areas of research include using LLMs to automate the code generation process for in-silico research experiments, RLHF, creating a knowledge graph for RAG.
+For NDA related reasons, I can't make any of the work public but happy to chat about it!

 # Cool projects I've been fiddling with since 2011
 (This section, much like the website is currently under construction.
 Please bear with me as I dig through several years worth of work stored away and make them public!)